thinkst/canarytools-docs/docs/api-reference/bird-service-configuration.md

 #### Example

-## Configure Device with Personality
+## Configure Bird with Personality

 <APIDetails :endpoint="$page.frontmatter.endpoints.configure_device_with_personality">

   ::: slot required-parameters-notes

   ::: tip Personality
-  A list of available personalities can be obtained by calling the [List Personalities](device-personalities.html#list-personalities) endpoint.
+  A list of available personalities can be obtained by calling the [List Personalities](bird-personalities.html#list-personalities) endpoint.
   :::

   :::